essdot/js-lessons/doc/types.md

 ### Infinity

-`Infinity` is a special number value that simply represents the positive value infinity.
+`Infinity` is a special number value that represents the positive value infinity.
 If you add values to it, divide it, etc, the result will be `Infinity`.
-There is also a `-Infinity` value, which represents the value of negative infinity, and acts similarly. `Infinity` and `-Infinity` occur in cases of overflow.
+There is also a `-Infinity` value, which represents the value of negative infinity, and acts similarly. `Infinity` and `-Infinity` can occur in cases of overflow.

 `Infinity` and `-Infinity` may not behave as you expect in some cases.